 $30,000 is 30% of your total investment value.

 So, a 0.75% increase in annual fees costs you a 30% decrease in your investment portfolio.

 My advice for you is that STAY AWAY from mutual funds and ONLY invest in stock market index ETFs with very low all-in annual fees (i.e. expense ratios)

 So, how and where do you buy market index ETFs?

 One of the most reputable ETF providers is Vanguard.

-Once you open your investment account with any stock brokerage or investment apps, you should be able to find ETFs in the investment products they offer.
+Once you open your investment account with any stock brokerage or investment app such as M1 Finance, you should be able to find ETFs in the investment products they offer.

 Just like I said earlier, you can start investing with just a couple of hundred dollars a month.

 The key to success in investing is consistency and discipline.